SpicyCitrus/Project-Nimbus/README.md

 ### Privacy Policy
 > - Your minecraft username will be collected to be used as the average player usage count.
 > - Your discord username will be collected to be used for support team graphs and training.
-> - your discord messages may be used as training for support staff.
+> - Your discord messages may be used as training for support staff.
 ### Copyright
 > - Project Nimbus is under copyright and any breaking of the TOS without permission may result in legal action.
 > Project Nimbus 2020-2023